Fred Shuttlesworth: Death

 On October 5, 2011, Shuttlesworth died at the age of 89 in Birmingham, Alabama.
 The Birmingham Civil Rights Institute announced that it intended to include Shuttlesworth's burial site on the Civil Rights History Trail.
 By order of Alabama governor Robert Bentley, flags on state government buildings were to be lowered to half-staff until Shuttlesworth's interment.
 He is buried in the Oak Hill Cemetery in Birmingham.

 Legacy

 In 1998, South Crescent Avenue in Cincinnati was renamed in his honor.
 On January 8, 2001, he was presented with the Presidential Citizens Medal by President Bill Clinton.

 In 2004, Shuttlesworth received the Award for Greatest Public Service Benefiting the Disadvantaged, an award is given out annually by Jefferson Awards.
 On July 16, 2008, the Birmingham, Alabama, Airport Authority approved changing the name of the Birmingham's airport in honor of Shuttlesworth.
 On October 27, 2008, the airport was officially changed to Birmingham–Shuttlesworth International Airport.
 On May 24, 2024, a mural portraying his likeness was unveiled in the airport, painted by Rico Gatson.
 The dedication was attended by his wife and two daughters.

+A mural displaying his likeness was painted on the side of the Legal Services Building in Birmingham in 2003.